 - While you can quickly apply a grade via a .look or other LUT there is no true grading – color balance controls curves or otherwise

-- AME doesn’t have ability to sync dual system sound which is often important in dailies or screener workflows.
+- AME doesn’t have the ability to sync dual-system sound which is often important in dailies or screener workflows.

 However, these limitations can be overcome if you’re will to use other products in the Creative Cloud family.